jeanpehk/doubly-generic/README.md

 ### examples.v

-Few examples of using the library.
+A few examples of using the library.

 ### proofs.v

-Few proofs of the library.
+A few proofs of the library.